-Sometimes, a league consists of many tournaments, and athletes get points depending on how they perform on those tournaments.
-In a professional league, the winner may take home a prize money or some big trophy, while in an amateur neighbourhood league the winner might take home a giftcard to some kind of restaurant; still, they are all badminton leagues.
-If you want to learn more about the professional badminton leagues around the world or are simply trying to understand better your college's intramural league, this is the right place.
+Sometimes a league consists of many tournaments, and athletes get points depending on how they perform on those tournaments.
+In a professional league, the winner may take home a prize money or some big trophy, while in an amateur neighbourhood league the winner might take home a giftcard to some sort of local business like a restaurant; still, they are all badminton leagues.

-There are 220 million people in the world who practice badminton, people of all ages, identities, and from all corners of the globe.
-The sport is more popular in Asia, so naturally the Asian leagues are the most popular ones, in countries such as India, China, and South Korea.
-Because of the continent's tradition in the sport and the high population in many Asian countries, grassroots leagues are also immensely popular in participation.
+There are 220 million people in the world who practice badminton, of all ages, identities, and countries across the globe.
+The sport is more popular in Asia, so naturally the Asian leagues are the most popular ones.
+The major badminton leagues in Asia reside in countries like India, China, and South Korea.
+The continent's tradition in the sport and the high population in many Asian countries have led to the rise of countless grassroots leagues as well.

 In the United States, badminton is also very popular, although not as celebrated as in Asia.
 Some popular leagues are the ones organized by the AAU, which also sponsors many other amateur and youth sports leagues across the country.
 The AAU has badminton leagues that go from ages 8 and under all the way up to adult categories.
-In addition to that, some high schools also have badminton teams, even though there isn't a NCAA badminton league.
+Additionally some high schools also have badminton teams, even though there isn't an NCAA badminton league.

 If you want to start your own amateur badminton league, there are many steps that must be followed before people start playing games.
 Before you do anything, it is necessary to see who the people are who would be interested in joining your league.
 If you can't find people interested in participating, it might not even be worth organizing a league.

 Also, seeing the demographics of those interested in joining a new badminton league will also help you determine important aspects of your league, such as age range, doubles or singles, mixed or single gender, and many others.
 With all that information in hand and the certainty that there are interested athletes, it is time to look for places where your league will play its season.